[This is Part 1 of a two-part set of articles about ritual and reverence. Part 2 is called A Rite of Passage.]

 As I reflected on these questions on the island last year, my eleven-year-old daughter came to mind.
 How will she feel reverence for her body, for herself and for all life, I wondered, without some ritual to invite her into those feelings and to show her that those who love her feel those things for her already?
 If Plato was right that parents should “bequeath to their children not riches, but the spirit of reverence,” then an element of ritual ought to be part of the equation.
 And so I made a commitment to offer a rite of passage the following year to honor her first steps into womanhood.

 That is how I came to be waking her up at 4:30 in the morning recently to whisk her away on a weekend retreat with three other women in my family.
-Below, I’ll share the story of our gathering in case it offers some inspiration for other mothers of daughters – and fathers of sons – and also as an example of a modern ritual that was natural, relevant and filled with life.
+Part 2 of this series shares the story of our gathering in case it offers some inspiration for other mothers of daughters – and fathers of sons – and also as an example of a modern ritual that was natural, relevant and filled with life.

 Now, in the wake of that experience, I wonder what small reverence-filled rituals I might introduce into my life and work today.
 Taking a deep breath (right now!) and closing my eyes to savor the experience of being alive and surrounded by the sounds of life.
 Pausing to connect with my children and to let them know how much I treasure them.
 Cleaning the breakfast dishes with mindfulness and appreciation for the nourishment and conversation they supported.
 Walking my dog in the forest, taking joy in his rocketing through the trees and giving grateful attention to the beauty of the woods.
 Preparing my desk and my heart before writing a speech outline this morning.
 I wonder if I can create enough moments of ritual to string them together and cultivate a whole life of reverence – what Abraham Joshua Heschel calls “a life of radical amazement.”